Building Rapport by Making Others Comfortable

 If I sense that someone is uncomfortable during a phone conversation, I try to be welcoming and friendly and engage in small talk.
 I seldom dive into a personal or business conversation with anyone I have never met without first showing an interest in them.

-Before you start saying, “That’s easy for you Todd”, keep in mind I am an extreme introvert.
-This does not come natural to me.
+Before you start saying “That’s easy for you, Todd,” keep in mind, I am an extreme introvert.
+This does not come naturally to me.
 It requires a conscious and deliberate effort every time.

 My Challenges to You

 I want to challenge you to start focusing on making new people you’ve never met feel valued, appreciated, and more comfortable.
 Go out of your way to show your interest in them and the things that are important to them.